M66B/FairEmail/docs/FAQ-de-rLI.md

 <br />

 <a name="faq166"></a>
-**(166) Can I snooze a message across multiple devices?**
+**(166) Kann ich eine Nachricht über mehrere Geräte hinweg zurückstellen?**

-First of all, there is no standard for snoozing messages, so all snooze implementations are custom solutions.
+Zunächst einmal gibt es keinen Standard für zurückgestellte Nachrichten, daher sind alle Umsetzungen von „Zurückstellen” kundenspezifische Lösungen.

-Some email providers, like Gmail, move snoozed messages to a special folder.
+Einige E-Mail-Anbieter, wie z.
+B. Gmail, verschieben zurückgestellte Nachrichten in einen speziellen Ordner.
 Unfortunately, third party apps have no access to this special folder.

 Moving a message to another folder and back might fail and might not be possible if there is no internet connection.
-This is problematic because a message can be snoozed only after moving the message.
+Dies ist problematisch, da eine Nachricht erst nach dem Verschieben der Nachricht zurückgestellt werden kann.

 To prevent these issues, snoozing is done locally on the device by hiding the message while it is snoozing.
 Unfortunately, it is not possible to hide messages on the email server too.